siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-sonarqube/usage.md

 + Obtain or create authentication token
 * Velocity certificate authentication
 + Trusted Certificate: The certificate must be validated as trusted.
 This means validated by a public or organizational Certificate Authority (CA) or else imported into the truststore of the SonarQube server’s Java Runtime Environment (JRE).
-+ Common Name: The UrbanCode Velocity host name used in the webhook must meet the requirements of the UrbanCode Velocity certificate common name (CN), whether you are using a single-name, wildcard, or multi-name.
-It is best to craft your certificate so that its common name matches your UrbanCode Velocity host name.
++ Common Name: The DevOps Velocity host name used in the webhook must meet the requirements of the DevOps Velocity certificate common name (CN), whether you are using a single-name, wildcard, or multi-name.
+It is best to craft your certificate so that its common name matches your DevOps Velocity host name.
 However, if there is a mismatch and the certificate cannot be changed, then the host name can be changed instead.
 This can be done at the network or local level, such as a hosts file entry on the SonarQube server that maps the common name to the actual host name, such that the common name can be used from that server.

 ## Integration Type